Each nomination requires a Letter of Support from the Nominator and two additional sponsorship evaluations from an AATS member.

 Nominators will be required to submit a letter of support for their applicant and are encouraged to utilize the Association's letter of support template to help standardize the review process for the Membership Committee.

-Secondary and tertiary sponsors will be required to submit a sponsorship evaluation, allowing sponsors to identify how the candidate meets the Association’s membership criteria.
+Secondary and tertiary sponsors will be required to submit a sponsorship evaluation that will be sent to them by the AATS Membership Specialist once they have been identified by the candidate, allowing sponsors to identify how the candidate meets the Association’s membership criteria.

 Candidates must have at least three years of experience in cardiothoracic surgery practice post training.
 To better assist prospective sponsors, the Membership Committee has provided letter of support examples (below) that address items the Committee focuses on during their review.
 These letters are to be example only.